wtoivo/RM2-F2F-quali-book/docs/01-labs.md

 - Pull up the data for your focus group
 - You can work on finalising the transcript/anonymisation, or start or continue working on your thematic analysis
+- If you'd prefer, you can also practise coding using the zombie apocalypse transcript
 - Your tutor and PhD tutor will come around – ask any questions you may have about Thematic Analysis and the report